-The project took three months to complete and involved extensive repairs to the building’s original art deco features, including a number of architectural glass roof lights and the parquet flooring.
+The work formed part of a major refurbishment project overseen by Ongar based construction company, Bolt & Heeks Ltd. The project took three months to complete and involved extensive repairs to the building’s original Art Deco features, including a number of architectural glass roof lights and the parquet flooring.

 “The library dates back to 1938 and it was important to carry out maintenance work in a way that was sympathetic to its origins.
 We liaised closely with the Borough’s Conservation Officer and carefully selected partners, including Ventrolla, who specialise in dealing with historic buildings.”

 Gants Hill is the oldest library in the London Borough of Redbridge.
 Now reopened to the public, it features new study areas, an additional eight computer terminals, wi-fi access in the reading room and new themed areas for children and teenagers.

 A team of skilled restoration experts conducted a thorough assessment of each window.
 This involved inspecting the condition of the wood, identifying any signs of decay or damage, and evaluating the state of the original hardware.

 To address issues of wood rot and decay, a meticulous wood repair and replacement process was undertaken.
 Damaged sections of the window frames were carefully replaced with matching materials, preserving the overall aesthetic of the windows.

 The original hardware, including hinges and handles, was meticulously refurbished to ensure that it functioned seamlessly.
 Where necessary, replicated hardware in keeping with the period design was crafted to replace irreparable components.

 Understanding the importance of energy efficiency, discreet draughtproofing solutions were integrated into the restoration process.
 Weatherstripping and careful sealing addressed gaps and cracks without compromising the external appearance of the windows.